Analyze Network Traffic with Network Flows

 As already mentioned, ntop also provides the function Deep Package Inspection (nDPI).
 Deep Package Inspection allows ntop to break down which application protocols are used by a specific IP address over a specific port.
 In this way, it is possible to trace which applications a user is using, such as Microsoft Office 365, Citrix, SSH or Checkmk.
 According to its own description, ntop supports over 250 different application protocols.
 Since more and more network traffic is also encrypted via SSL, nDPI can support encrypted connections and check for their encryption certificate using a decoder for SSL certificates from clients and servers.
 In this way, application protocols for Citrix Online or Apple iCloud can also be identified, which otherwise remain undiscovered in encrypted data traffic.

 Alerts: Detecting when something is wrong

-With network flow monitoring it is of course not only possible to analyse network traffic.
+With network flow monitoring, it is of course not only possible to analyze network traffic.
 It is also possible to get an overview of all alerts in ntop.
 The alert dashboard in Checkmk provides a table of active alerts, such as when thresholds have been exceeded.
 Another table provides an overview of past alerts that are no longer active (past alerts).
 The third available table of the dashboard lists the flow alerts.
 In this category, ntop reports anomalous or suspicious data flows.
 These alerts do not appear in the active or past alerts table.
-In this way, the administrator gets an overview of all the problem areas in his network.
+This helps the administrator to get an overview of all the problem areas in his network.